Skip to content

 Simple steps to make a Torch:

-- A dry, hardwood log is best, as using wet logs will be difficult to get a fire started (they’ll also steam and flood the place with smoke, annoying everyone at your camp).
+2. A dry, hardwood log is best, as using wet logs will make it difficult to get a fire started (they’ll also steam and flood the place with smoke, annoying everyone at your camp).

 Of course, you can build and cook on a regular old campfire, but the Swedish Torch method does add a few handy practical benefits.